 The band 15.4–15.7 GHz is used for ground-based primary surveillance radar systems including precision approach radar (PAR) and airport surveillance detection equipment (ASDE).
 The main purpose of these systems is to provide surveillance to support precision approach to aircraft and to detect traffic at airports.
 This use is expected to continue to well beyond 2030.
 The use of the band is shared with the fixed satellite service (Earth-to-space and space-to-Earth) and the radio location service (RLS).
-No FSS use has been registered with the ITU within this band.
+No FSS use has been registered with the ITU within this band. [still true?]

 AVIATION USE: This 20 mm band is used for a variety of civil and military systems using conventional radionavigation and radar techniques.
 An important civil use of this band is for airport surface detection equipment (ASDE) for operational control of aircraft and vehicle ground movement at airports.
 This is an expanding requirement, as congestion at airports spreads and ground manoeuvring areas begin to saturate.
 Predictions made in Europe, for example, indicate a growing problem with surface movement, already affecting a number of major hubs, with saturation occurring at all major Western European airports before the year 2010.
 ASDE radar is one preferred solution, and equipment operating in this frequency band, which offers a good compromise between antenna size and propagation characteristics, is presently in use at several main international airports.
 Typically, in Region 2, the band 15.6–16.6 GHz is used for ASDE radar.